RomainVS/clickspace/README.md

 	<tr>
 		<td>
 			Our project is a click game that takes place in space .
-			You need to make the rocket travel throught the galaxy and achieve the longest distance.
+			You need to make the rocket travel throught the galaxy and achieve the longest distance, you have plenty of upgrades available to help you.
+Click, collect, get AWESOME upgrades in Space Traveler.
 		</td>
 	</tr>
 </table>